cvysh/cvysh/README.md

-# Hi, I'm Krish 👋
+# Hi there, I'm Krish

 Final-year computer science student in Delhi NCR, graduating June 2027.
-I build small useful things while I learn how to build large ones — and I do it in public, including the parts that break.
+I build small useful things while I learn how to build large ones, and I try to do it in public, including the parts that break.

 Right now I'm deep in **Python, FastAPI and SQLite**, heading towards retrieval and agents.